unnamed44/TDM/README.md

 3. Double click on the file npm_install.bat in TDM folder

-(If you are using pinkie's proxy double click on the file pinkie_proxy_patch.bat)

 4. Set region in config.json

 ## Optional data (for dev)